Wollbobaggins/Chess-CPP/README.md

-	test piece -arg : a square in FILE/RANK form test position -arg : number of moves to display test move -arg : a move in FILE/RANK/FILE/RANK form
+	test piece -arg : a square in FILE/RANK form test position -arg : number of moves to display test move -arg : a move in FILE/RANK/FILE/RANK form test tests : runs four tests outputting the functionality of this program

 current settings:
 	depth: 8